-The Houston Financial Empowerment Centers (HFECs) were launched to assist residents build resilience and move toward financial independence.
+The Houston Financial Empowerment Centers (HFECs) were launched to assist residents in building resilience and to move toward financial independence.
 The HFECs are critical to economic stability and mobility programs for residents that address the lack of access to financial education and discriminatory banking practices.
-HFECs aid Houstonians manage their finances, pay down debt, increase savings and establish and build credit.
+HFECs aid Houstonians by managing their finances, paying down debt, increasing savings and establishing and building credit.
 Through a combination of Congressionally Directed Spending and ARPA funding, the HFEC can continue service to its clientele for one year at its four locations.